 - Unspoken pressure: from peers, friends, even society, giving you standards you tried to live up to but always felt like you were coming up short.

+There are common mistaken beliefs that lead to low self-esteem.
 Do any of these feel true for you?
 If so, get curious and look for the roots or experiences that made these come about.

 - I am powerless; I am a victim of circumstances greater than me.

 - Life is not easy; it’s always a struggle